Wildlife Recording in the North Isles

 Getting started

-Watch the video below to see Orkney naturalist Tim Dean, explore his local patch in Kirkwall during the Covid-19 lockdown and discuss why making a record of wildlife can be useful now and in years to come.
+Watch the video below to see Orkney naturalist Tim Dean, explore his local patch in Kirkwall during the Covid-19 lockdown in 2020 and discuss why making a record of wildlife can be useful now and in years to come.

 What information do I need to send?